About Alberta Fisheries Management

 Alberta’s fisheries management program follows the provincial Fish Conservation and Management Strategy and other guiding documents and is built on an objective-based system which runs on scientific data and stakeholder input.

 To learn the basics of how fisheries management works in Alberta, see:

 Challenges to Alberta's Fisheries

 The province has about 800 natural fish-bearing lakes and another 300 lakes that are stocked with trout.
 In comparison, other provinces, such as Saskatchewan, have tens of thousands of lakes.
-This means that Saskatchewan has 1.9 fishers for every lake, while Alberta has 375 fishers for every lake.
+This means that Saskatchewan has about 1.9 fishers for every lake, while Alberta has about 375 fishers for every lake.

 Additional challenges to fisheries management include:

 - short growing seasons that limit the productivity of fisheries

 - a relative lack of diversity in fish species

 This results in sport fish species that are more vulnerable to being caught.
 With the provincial population's rapid growth and high demand on fisheries, managing resources is a challenge.